AChezick/Capstone2/README.md

 ---

-**Train.csv** – File containing registration details for all the test camps.
+**Train.csv** , **Test.csv** – Both files have similar layouts, containing registration details for all the test camps.
+This includes PatientID, HealthCampID, RegistrationDate and a few anonymized variables as on registration date.
+Test.csv – File containing registration details for all the camps done after 1st April 2006.
 This includes PatientID, HealthCampID, RegistrationDate and a few anonymized variables as on registration date.

 ---